The Best Beaches in South Australia for Fun in the Sun

 Glenelg Beach

-One of Adelaide's most popular locations, Glenelg turns on the charm with its pristine beach, sidewalk cafes and casual, laid-back vibe.
-Glenelg feels more like a holiday destination than a suburb of a capital city, with the beach itself perfect for swimming, sailing, kayaking, windsurfing and snorkelling.
+One of Adelaide’s busiest locations, regardless of the weather, Glenelg turns on the charm with its pristine beach, cosy cafes and casual, laid-back vibe.
+Glenelg feels more like a holiday destination than a suburb less than 30 minutes from its capital city, with the beach itself perfect for swimming, sailing, kayaking, windsurfing and snorkelling.

-With buzzing Jetty Road, Moseley Square and the Moseley Beach Club operating through the summer months, there is no shortage of ways to enjoy long summer days in Glenelg.
+With Jetty Road’s eateries, bars and boutique, entertainment in Moseley Square and the Euro-inspired Moseley Beach Club operating through the summer months, there is no shortage of ways to enjoy long summer days in Glenelg.

 Henley Beach (Image Credit: Joe’s Henley Beach)